ckormanyos/wide-integer/README.md

 (i.e., `uintwide_t` residing in the `namespace` `math::wide_integer`),
 as shown in greater detail below.

-Wide-integer supports both unsigned as well as signed integral types having width of
+wide-integer supports both unsigned as well as signed integral types having width of
 $1 {\ldots} 63 {\times} 2^N$
 while being $16$, $24$, $32$ or larger.